jpratt2/seleniumCompareFullpageScreenshotsv2/README.md

 ---

-It comes with 2 tests ready for Maven:
+It comes with 2 Maven commands ready for use:

 ### Create baseline images and put them in the "expected" folder at the root of the project
 `mvn "-Dtest=A*" test`